stranth/Atmos-Sulfur/README.md

   **The mining team gave me a startling report, this planet seems to be rich in ores we haven't heard of since earth.
 My curiosity led me into the mines, and when I laid my eyes on it.
 My god.**
 ##
 - Add Aluminium Hydroxide reagent.
+  - Should block puking, this is a common antacid.
+(This will be useful should virology ever come back)
 - Add Bauxite Ore.
 Grinds into 5u Aluminium and 5u Aluminium Hydroxide.
 Only will be able to spawn in Grasslands.
 - Add Platinum reagent.
 Oh hoh what could it do?
 - Add Platinum Ore.
 Now we have all the rad space valuables.
 Grinds into 10u Platinum reagent.
 - Add Potassium Nitrate Reagent:
   - Effects(Poison 0.5u) Deals 1 Genetic (It does in fact cause cancer...)
 - Add Sodium Nitrate Reagent
+  - Slows your metabolism while there is less than 5u of Sodium Nitrate.
 - Gunpowder is now produced by mixing 4u of Sodium nitrate with 3u of charcoal and 3u of sulfur, instead of using Potassium.
 The item produced isn't black enough to be black powder.
 - Add Saltpeter: Grinds into 4u sodium nitrate + 4u potassium nitrate + 2u table salt
 ###